 Complex patients, sometimes referred to as high-need, high-cost patients, typically have multiple health and behavioral conditions, as well as significant social needs.
 Community health workers CHWs have long been used in different clinical settings to facilitate the care of persons with complex needs.
 CHWs are not routinely utilized in community pharmacy settings, but have the potential to contribute substantially to the care of patients through innovative roles.
 A CHW can build pharmacy capacity by increasing health knowledge and self-sufficiency through a range of activities such as outreach, community education, informal counseling, social support, and advocacy.
 A second role being proposed to help address social determinants (SDoH) of health in the community pharmacy setting is the SDoH Specialist.
 This model involves training a pharmacy staff member in SDoH identification and management, utilizing the steps of the CPESN Care Model.
 A SDoH Specialist’s role in a pharmacy is to assess patients for opportunities for intervention, implement a patient-specific plan, refer the patient to community-specific resources, and follow up in order to ensure that the patient attained and maintained access to these services, augmenting the patient plan as necessary.
 Many pharmacies already have staff members likely to succeed in this role, making the development of this new staff model more efficient for pharmacies whilst also generating new business and improving patient care.
 Proper implementation of CHWs into the pharmacy care team is especially important because it can set the stage for continued success throughout the life of an intervention.
-Working alongside the enhanced service networks of CPESN NY LLC, we propose to: 1- develop a CHW toolkit outlining processes to be implemented in community pharmacy settings using a stakeholder driven and consensus building approach, 2- implement a pilot CHW interventional program within CPESN participating pharmacies, and 3- identify best practices for integrating CHWs into the community pharmacy care team.
+Working alongside the enhanced service networks of CPESN, we propose to: 1- develop a CHW toolkit outlining processes to be implemented in community pharmacy settings using a stakeholder driven and consensus building approach, 2- analyze the feasibility, fidelity, and impact of a CHW embedded within community pharmacy practice, and 3- establish a prospective payment model for CHWs embedded in community pharmacies.

 University at Buffalo